 Grounded in inclusivity, community engagement and collaboration, we are delving into possibilities at different scales – from smaller homes known as accessory dwelling units to whole neighborhoods.
 We believe that ADUs and regenerative neighborhood development may be key nodes to achieving major progress in health and well-being at the personal, community and bioregional realms.

 This new direction isn’t about creating a generic menu of design or policy choices that could be layered onto any neighborhood.
 It’s about bringing forth new ideas.
 We encourage neighborhood residents, community groups, city official, developers, and others to join us in this process.

-These free events bring together a variety of experts to engage in lively conversation about the potential for accerssory dwelling units and neighborhood-level regenerative development to help solve some of our most pressing social and environmental problems.
+In the Fall of 2020, Build It Green hosted a seven-part series that brought together a variety of experts on finance, policy, green buliding and more to engage in lively conversation about the potential for accessory dwelling units and neighborhood-level regenerative development to help solve some of our most pressing social and environmental problems.

 Why is regenerative development needed now?
 Examine regenerative principles and how they move beyond green building best practices.

 How does regenerative development work?
 Explore case studies that demonstrate how to work from a living systems perspective.

 What is a regenerative approach to placemaking?
 Learn to see projects as nodal interventions nested within community and ecological systems.